-Covid 19 coronavirus: Positive Auckland case linked to worker at Rydges Hotel
+Covid 19 coronavirus: Rydges Hotel managed isolation facility worker tests positive

 "Three household close contacts of the man are all in self-isolation and have been tested."

-The ministry also says the man attended two fo the Emmanuel Cook Islands Good News Fellowship church services on the morning and evening of August 9.
+The ministry also says the man attended two of the Emmanuel Cook Islands Good News Fellowship church services on the morning and evening of August 9.

 Health officials have contact traced all attendees of the church as close contacts.